-Most children have a mischievous streak, but sometimes it goes too far and crosses the line into criminal behavior.
-Since children don't belong in a penitentiary with adults, and since minors generally have a greater chance of rehabilitation, there are special rules and procedures to handle juvenile crime and juvenile cases.
+Most children have a mischievous streak, but sometimes it goes too far and turns into criminal behavior.
+Since children don't belong in a penitentiary with adults, young people generally have a greater chance of a shot at rehabilitation.
+There are special rules and procedures to handle juvenile crime and juvenile cases.

 Juvenile Justice and Delinquency Prevention Act (JJDPA)

-What is Parens Patriae?
+What Is Parens Patriae?

 Parens patriae is a Latin term meaning "parent of his country."
-It is often used to refer to the state as the guardian of children or incompetent persons.
-In juvenile law, it provides for the basis for prosecution for "status offenses" such as truancy, possession and consumption of alcohol, curfew violations, and the purchase of cigarettes.
+It is a doctrine rooted in the family court system.
+It is often used to refer to the state as the “parent" of the juvenile or other incompetent person.
+JJDPA provides the basis for prosecution for "status offenses."
+These offenses include truancy, possession and consumption of alcohol, curfew violations, and the purchase of cigarettes.

 Detaining a Juvenile